typeable/compaREST/test/golden/common/property-removed-additional/report.md

 #### `$.property2`

-Type was required to be Number.
+1. The following types were removed:

-#### Object
+    -   Number

-1. Property `property2` may not be present.
+2. The property was previously explicitly defined.
+It is now implicitly described by the catch-all "additional properties" case.

-2. Property `property2` was handled by a specific "properties" clause.
+3. The property may not be present.

 # <span id="non-breaking-changes"></span>🙆 Non-breaking changes